New Feature for a Mobile App

 Information Architecture

-• To better understand user behaviors and needs, we conducted a series of user interviews with participants who regularly use Shazam.
+• To better understand user behaviors and needs, I conducted a series of user interviews with participants who regularly use Shazam.

 • A consistent theme emerged: users saw Shazam as a one-and-done utility.